With 146 clubs and more than 11, 000 registered players, football is far and away the most popular sport among the inhabitants of French Polynesia.

-Marama Vahirua is Tahiti’s most famous footballers, having made a name for himself in France with first division club Nantes, he made his international debut in 2013 at the FIFA Confederations Cup in Brazil.
+Marama Vahirua is one of Tahiti’s most famous footballers having made a name for himself in France with first division club Nantes, he made his international debut in 2013 at the FIFA Confederations Cup in Brazil.
 Following his professional retirement he returned to Tahiti where he has continued his involvement in the game and its development.

-Fédération Tahitienne de Football (FTF) was founded in 1989 under the leadership of Napolean Spitz and went on to become affiliated with FIFA in 1990 and a member of OFC the same year.
+Fédération Tahitienne de Football (FTF) was founded in 1989 under the leadership of Napoleon Spitz and went on to become affiliated with FIFA in 1990 and a member of OFC the same year.

-Papeete-based club AS Tefana reached the final of the 2012 OFC Champions League (formerly the O-League) but one of the French territory’s proudest moment on the international stage arrived shortly afterwards when coach Eddy Etaeta led the national team to a historic title triumph at the 2012 OFC Nations Cup.
+Papeete-based club AS Tefana reached the final of the 2012 OFC Champions League (formerly the O-League) but one of the French territory’s proudest moments on the international stage arrived shortly afterwards when coach Eddy Etaeta led the national team to an historic title triumph at the 2012 OFC Nations Cup.

 The win made Tahiti the first Pacific Island nation outside of Australia or New Zealand to become champions of Oceania and earned a place at the 2013 Confederations Cup in Brazil.

 In 2013 the territory hosted the hugely successful FIFA Beach Soccer World Cup, a milestone for the region as they became the first Pacific Island nation to host a FIFA tournament.